 Do you want a hard plastic case that can drop from 2 stories and survive?
-Do you need to professional level, leather folio that has excellent protection but hides it in a clever way?
+Do you need to professional-level, leather folio that has excellent protection but cleverly hides it?

 Do you work in a law office or on a construction site?
 Those environments will have different needs regarding protection.
 Choose a cover that will meet the protection needs of the environment you'll be moving through and spending time in.

 How does the folio you're looking at provide said protection?
 It is through the materials, the design itself, or a combination of the two?
 What are some of the details that are specifically about providing protection?
 These are all good questions to ask.

 How the cover protects will often affect how it looks.
-If how the cover looks is important to you, than choose a design that is most appealing to you.
-The world you live in and the world you work in combined with your own personal sense of style will dictate the aesthetics of the cover you'd like.
+If how the cover looks is important to you, then choose a design that is most appealing to you.
+The world you live in and the world you work in combined with your personal sense of style will dictate the aesthetics of the cover you'd like.

 Again, someone who works in a law office will want a cover whose design works in that environment.
 So will the person working on a construction site.
 But those 2 designs are probably not going to be the same aesthetic design.
 If you're going for a leather folio, you'll be paying a bit more so the design should be at a certain level.

 What I mean by that is a relatively expensive leather model should not look like a child's toy or look like a child designed it.
 It should look like the professional iPad case that it is and have an air of luxury about it.

 If functionality is important, find the cover that does the most to meet your needs.
 If features are important, find the folio that has the features your looking for.
 Ask yourself if the cover will meet your needs on a functional level.
 If you need a place for the pencil make sure there is a provision to store the Apple pencil?